Podiatry: Practice characteristics

-Most podiatric physicians practice solo; some belong to larger group practices.
-These may be multi-specialty practices (such as orthopedic groups or groups for the treatment of diabetes) or clinic practices (such as the Indian Health Service (IHS), the Rural Health Centers (RHC), or the Community Health Center (FQHC)).
+Podiatric physicians practice in a variety of different settings.
+Some practice solo in a private practice setting; some belong to larger group practices.
+There are podiatrists in larger multi-specialty practices as well (such as orthopedic groups or groups for the treatment of diabetes) or clinic practices (such as the Indian Health Service (IHS), the Rural Health Centers (RHC), or the Community Health Center (FQHC)).
+Some work for government organizations, such as for Veterans Affairs hospitals and clinics.

 Some podiatrists have primarily surgical practices.
 They may complete additional fellowship training in reconstruction of the foot and ankle from the effects of diabetes or physical trauma, or practice minimally invasive percutaneous surgery for cosmetic correction of hammer toes and bunions.

 Colleges and education

 There are 11 schools of podiatric medicine in the United States.
 These are governed by the American Association of Colleges of Podiatric Medicine (AACPM) and accredited by the Council on Podiatric Medical Education.